telerik/blazor-docs/components/grid/grouping/aggregates.md

 You can access the aggregate values through the template `context`:

 * All templates expose the aggregate values for the current column.
-* The `context` of the `GroupHeaderTemplate` and the `GroupFooterTemplate` has an `AggregateResults` property of a type `Dictionary<string, object>`.
+* The `context` of the `GroupHeaderTemplate` and the `GroupFooterTemplate` has an `AggregateResults` property of a type `Dictionary<string, GridGroupAggregateResult>`.
 This dictionary allows you to access the aggregates for the other columns in the Grid.

 ## How to Enable Aggregates